brendonyang/Hound-Review/README.md

 }
 ```

 A very simple action looks like this.
-A get request to the Close.io leads endpoint.
+A get request to the Close leads endpoint.
 In this case, the particular lead’s details is appended in the endpoint.

 ### Parameter / Payload